matter-labs/l2-intro-pre-ethdenver/README.md

 To showcase the compatibility with the starndard token contract, we'll use the [OpenZeppeling contract wizard](https://wizard.openzeppelin.com/#erc20) to create an ERC20 contract.

 We'll choose an ERC20, Burnable, Pausable and Snapshot.
 We can copy the contract code and the contract and put it in the `contracts` folder as is (check out file [zkToken.sol](./contracts/zkToken.sol)).

+As this contract uses some dependencies from OpenZeppelin, we'll have to install them with `yarn add -D @openzeppelin/contracts`.

 To compile the contract, just run `yarn hardhat compile` again.